 Striking stalks up to 6 ft. tall hold flat topped clusters of white flowers above low growing emerald-green leaves.
 This uncommon member of the carrot family needs only occasional water once established.
 Naturally occurs under the dappled shade of oaks where it cohabitates with ferns, hound's tongue,yerba buena and woodland strawberries.
-Excellent for attracting beneficial insects.
+Excellent for attracting beneficial insects and is a larval food source for the anise swallowtail butterfly.
 May go summer dormant when allowed to dry out.

 Sorry; this plant is out of stock at present.